University of Nîmes

 The University of Nîmes (Université de Nîmes), also known as Unîmes, is a French university, in the Academy of Montpellier.
 It was founded on 7 May 2007 as the successor to the Nîmes University Center for Training and Research (Centre Universitaire de Formation et de Recherche de Nîmes), which already bore the short name Unîmes.
+As of 2023, it had 5,687 students enrolled.

 The University of Nîmes offers undergraduate and graduate programs across four faculties: Faculty of Law, Economics, Management; Faculty of Arts, Letters, Languages; Faculty of Science and Technology; and Faculty of Social Sciences.

 The university offers courses in English, Spanish, and German, and it welcomes students from all backgrounds and nationalities.